cd ../blog

 Setting Recommended State Risk

-Location metadata Disable High: collects location data with no business justification
+Location metadata Disable High.
+Collects location data with no business justification

-Rate chats Disable Medium: users may inadvertently send internal context to Anthropic
+Rate chats Disable Medium.
+Users may inadvertently send internal context to Anthropic

-Share chats Acceptable; user discretion Low
+Share chats Acceptable with user discretion Low

-Share chats using connectors Disable High: can expose connector data (PII, financials) to unintended recipients
+Share chats using connectors Disable High.
+Can expose connector data (PII, financials) to unintended recipients

-Public projects Disable High: exposes internal content externally
+Public projects Disable High.
+Exposes internal content externally

 DisableShare chats using connectors is the highest-risk sharing setting